-Certain people are at higher risk of pneumococcal meningitis and should receive pneumococcal vaccines, including the following:
+Certain people are at higher risk of pneumococcal meningitis and should receive pneumococcal vaccines, including people who:

-- People whose spleen is not working or had it removed (hyposplenia, asplenia, sickle cell disease)
+- Have a spleen that is not working or has been removed (hyposplenia, asplenia, sickle cell disease)

-- People who have had skull or facial fractures with leakage of cerebrospinal fluid (CSF)
+- Have had skull or facial fractures with leakage of cerebrospinal fluid (CSF)

-- People with chronic lung, heart, or kidney conditions
+- Have chronic lung, heart, or kidney conditions

-- people whose spleen is not working or had it removed (hyposplenia, asplenia, sickle cell disease);
+- Whose spleen is not working or had it removed (hyposplenia, asplenia, sickle cell disease);

-- people with specific immune disorders like deficiencies of complement, properdin, factor H or factor D;
+- With specific immune disorders like deficiencies of complement, properdin, factor H, or factor D;

-- people who take eculizumab (Soliris) for paroxysmal nocturnal hemoglobinuria.
+- Take eculizumab (Soliris) for paroxysmal nocturnal hemoglobinuria.